menacit/practical_cryptography_course/resources/labs/pwd_crack/README.md

 popular "RockYou" dictionary/wordlist, which contains a large amount of leaked password.

 All tools required to complete the assignment should be pre-installed on the student's lab system.
+If correctly configured, the cracking process shouldn't take more than a couple of minutes.

 ## Tasks